aclaregreen/Mancala/README.md

 Run the executable to run the project.
 If you wish to test the program with the junit testing use gradle test Expected output should be a main menu with options for the user to use to play, save and load games.
+Saving players happens automatically
+Saving games you can choose where to save, ideally save into assets/games/

 ## Limitations